Farm to School Action Plan

 A New Era for School Meals in Hawai‘i

-The City and County of Honolulu, in collaboration with the Office of the First Lady and the Hawai‘i State Department of Education (HIDOE), is proud to announce a Farm to School Action Plan for Central O‘ahu.
+The City and County of Honolulu is proud to have collaborated with the Hawai‘i State Department of Education (HIDOE) and the Office of the First Lady to support the development of a Farm to School Action Plan for Central O‘ahu.
 Centered on the state’s first Regional Kitchen serving the Leilehua, Mililani, and Waialua (LMW) Complex Area, this initiative aims to transform school meals by increasing access to fresh, locally grown food while supporting Hawai‘i’s farmers and advancing our agricultural economy.
 The plan supports the implementation of Act 137 (2025), which sets statewide goals of locally sourcing 30% of school meal ingredients by 2030 and 50% by 2050.

 What is the Plan?